 - To study the water quality parameters in vembanad lake . - The parameters taken to check the water quality of water are of three categories.
-That are physical, chemical and biological parameters .Physical parameters include Temperature, colour, sechi depth and TSS.
-Chemical parameters are nitrate, BOD and primary productivity.
-Biological parameters are standard plate count, MPN test and completed test of E.coli.
-The sampling was done two times with one week apart. - Analyzing the quality of water contributes to the identification of possible health hazards linked to tainted water sources.
+That are physical, chemical and biological parameters .Physical parameters include Temperature,colour, sechi depth and TSS.
+Chemical parameters are nitrate, BOD and primary productivity .Biological parameters are standard plate count, MPN test and completed test of E.coli. - Analyzing the quality of water contributes to the identification of possible health hazards linked to tainted water sources.
 This involves keeping an eye out for microbiological pollutants including bacteria, viruses, and parasites that can lead to gastroenteritis, cholera, and other waterborne illnesses.. - Data for risk assessment and management plans are provided by the analysis.
 Authorities can put policies in place to reduce pollution and protect water resources by determining possible threats and their sources.. - Sharing the results of the study with the public raises awareness about water-related issues and encourages community participation in water conservation and pollution prevention efforts.